 The amount of garlic you decide to use for this dish depends on two things: how much do you love garlic and how long do you want to smell like garlic!
 The first time I made this, I used 12 heads of roasted garlic.
 It took about a week for the smell to dissipate!
 I do love the taste of roasted garlic, and it keeps well in the refrigerator.
 I tend to make a lot at once and it usually lasts about a week in my house before I need to make more.

-Preheat oven to 375 degrees.
+1 Preheat oven to 375 degrees.
 Place the heads of garlic in a large Pyrex baking dish with the exposed garlic facing down.
 Add the vegetable broth and soak for 5-10 minutes.
-Turn over the garlic and cover with a silicone baking mat.
+Turn over the garlic and cover with aluminum foil, placing parchment paper in between the garlic and foil.
 Cook the garlic for 1 1/2 hours, or until the garlic has become golden brown.
 Remove from oven and allow the garlic to cool before handling, about 10-20 minutes.
 At this point, you may invert the whole heads over a bowl and squeeze hard with your hands to remove as much of the roasted garlic from the cloves.
-Either remove as much as you need for this recipe, and reserve the remaining heads whole, covered, in the refrigerator.
+Either remove as much as you need for this recipe and reserve the remaining heads whole, covered, in the refrigerator.
 Or squeeze all of it into a covered bowl, use what you need for this recipe and save the rest in the bowl in the refrigerator for other uses.